hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 ## VCS branch

 The branch to import new versions from.
-This defaults to your version control's default branch for the repository.
+This defaults to the version control system's default branch for the repository.

+## SSH Key

+Set an SSH key here if the configuration sources Terraform modules from other repos.
+The SSH key must have read access to the module repos.
+If no SSH keys are listed here, visit "Manage SSH Keys" in the Organization settings.

+## Include submodules on clone

+Check this if the repo uses Git submodules that need to be cloned along with the main repo contents.
+The [SSH key for cloning Git submodules](../vcs/index.html#ssh-keys) is set in the OAuth settings for the Organization, and is not necessarily related to the SSH key set in the workspace's settings.